Frequently Asked Questions

 MFEE will award one-time significant grants - the Excellence in Equity Grants - to each of the Montclair Public Schools to address issues of racial and socio-economic inequity.
 Proposals will be evaluated on the quality of the project, demonstrated need for the project, and demonstrated buy-in across a wide swath of the school community.
 Applications must be collaboratively-shaped by a diverse group of school stakeholders, including (but not limited to) teachers, administrators, parents, and students (where applicable).

 It is anticipated that each elementary and middle school will receive up to $10,000 and that the high school, since it serves all of our public school students, will receive up to $50,000 in grant money.

-The first step in the application process is to submit a short online Letter of Intent (LOI) before November 16, 2020.
+The first step in the application process is to submit a short online Letter of Intent (LOI).
 This is our way of getting to know a bit about the issue that you’ve identified at your school and your idea for addressing it.
-LOIs submitted after the November deadline will be considered as grant funding permits.
+LOIs submitted by December 14, 2020 receive priority consideration; LOIs submitted after will be considered as grant funding permits.
 Successful LOI applicants will be asked to complete a full proposal with a decision being made within about three weeks of submission.

 Do you have ideas?
 Are you interested in learning more or joining with school community members to collaboratively develop a grant proposal?

 Members of MFEE's Equity in Excellence Grants Review Committee will be available to explain MFEE’s vision for these grants, as well as answer questions.

 There will be a Q&A period followed by an opportunity to talk in smaller groups about ideas on a school-by-school basis.